-- > The results of this valuation reflect the changes in the actuarial assumptions (7.00% investment return, 2.75% inflation, etc.) adopted by the Board on September 20, 2018. - > The recommended employer contribution rate decreased from 5.21% of payroll in the June 30, 2017 valuation to 4.95% of payroll in the June 30, 2018 valuation.
+While the Board decided to carry over the higher total employer contribution rates as determined in the June 30, 2017 valuation, both the employer and the member Normal Cost rates for the 2019/2020 Fiscal Year were nonetheless those calculated in the June 30, 2018 valuation in order to reflect the latest demographic information available for determining those rates.
+After adjusting for the Normal Cost rates, there was a higher amount left toward paying off the UAAL relative to the UAAL rates originally calculated in our June 30, 2018 HIB Plan valuation.
 A reconciliation of the change in the employer's rate is provided in Chart 3.
-We have maintained the allocation of 0.09% of the member contribution to the HIB plan used in last year's valuation. - The Unfunded Actuarial Accrued Liability (UAAL) component of the District's contribution rate recommended in the June 30, 2018 valuation has been calculated with the layered amortization approach as explained in Section 2A.
-In the aggregate, the total payment from all the UAAL layers was about the same as amortizing the entire UAAL over a period of 13 years. - The funded ratio measured on a valuation value of assets basis increased from 26.7% at June 30, 2017 to 29.7% at June 30, 2018.
-The funded ratio if measured on a market value of assets basis increased from 27.3% to 30.4%.
-The UAAL decreased from \$86.21 million as of June 30, 2017 to \$85.09 million as of June 30, 2018 primarily as a result an investment gain on the actuarial value of assets. - As indicated in Section 2, Subsection B (see Chart 1) of this report, the total unrecognized investment gain as of June 30, 2018 is \$38.9 million for the assets for the pension and HIB plans (note that in the previous valuation, this amount was a deferred gain of \$32.0 million).
+We have maintained the allocation of 0.09% of the member contribution to the HIB plan used in last year's valuation.

+- The Unfunded Actuarial Accrued Liability (UAAL) component of the District's contribution rate recommended in the June 30, 2019 valuation has been calculated with the layered amortization approach as explained in Section 2A.
+In the aggregate, the total payment from all the UAAL layers was the same as amortizing the entire UAAL over a period of about 13 years. - The funded ratio measured on a valuation value of assets basis increased from 29.7% at June 30, 2018 to 33.0% at June 30, 2019.
+The funded ratio if measured on a market value of assets basis increased from 33.0% to 33.3%.
+The UAAL decreased from \$85.09 million as of June 30, 2018 to \$82.26 million as of June 30, 2019, primarily as a result of contributions made towards paying off the UAAL and other reductions in UAAL due to factors including the reduction in spouse coverage assumption and subsidies under the HIB limit increasing less than projected in the prior valuation. - As indicated in Section 2, Subsection B (see Chart 1) of this report, the total unrecognized investment gain as of June 30, 2019 is \$15.4 million for the assets for the pension and HIB plans (note that in the previous valuation, this amount was a deferred gain of \$38.9 million).
 This investment gain will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years.
-This implies that earning the assumed rate of investment return of 7.00% per year (net of expenses) on a market value basis will produce investment gains on the actuarial value of assets after June 30, 2018.
+This implies that earning the assumed rate of investment return of

+7.00% per year (net of expenses) on a market value basis will produce investment gains on the actuarial value of assets after June 30, 2019.

-The deferred gains of \$38.9 million represent 2.2% of the market value of assets as of June 30, 2018.
-Unless offset by future investment losses or other unfavorable experience, the recognition of the \$38.9 million market gain is expected to have an impact on the System's future funded percentage and contribution rate requirements.
+The deferred gains of \$15.4 million represent 0.8% of the market value of assets as of June 30, 2019.
+Unless offset by future investment losses or other unfavorable experience, the recognition of the \$15.4 million market gain is expected to have an impact on the System's future funded percentage and contribution rate requirements.
 This potential impact may be illustrated as follows:

-- If the HIB plan portion of the deferred gains were recognized immediately and entirely in the valuation value of assets, the funded percentage would increase from 29.7% to 30.4%. - > If the HIB plan portion of the deferred gains were recognized immediately and entirely in the valuation value of assets, the aggregate recommend employer rate would decrease from 4.95% to about 4.92% of payroll. - > This report assumes the HIB subsidy limit will remain at the current levels of \$450/\$550.
+- If the HIB plan portion of the deferred gains were recognized immediately and entirely in the valuation value of assets, the funded percentage would increase from 33.0% to 33.3%. - If the HIB plan portion of the deferred gains were recognized immediately and entirely in the valuation value of assets, the aggregate recommended employer rate would decrease from 4.80% to about 4.79% of payroll. - > This report assumes the HIB subsidy limit will remain at the current levels of \$450/\$550.
 Future increases in the HIB subsidy will increase the cost of the plan as a percent of pay.